 What is Surgical Orthodontics?

+Surgery may be required depending on your teeth, bone structures, and jaw.
 There are two basic problems associated with attractive and healthy teeth.
 One is misaligned teeth; this is in the realm of braces.
 Teeth can only be moved so far and must be within the limits of the supporting bone structures.
 When the bone structures are not aligned to allow the upper and lower teeth to function together, surgical orthodontics, also known as jaw surgery or orthognathic surgery, is required.

 Sequence of Procedures